truenas/middleware/docs/userguide/index.rst

 *   Read-write Access: set to *nobody*

-#.
-Services → AFP has been configured as follows:
+#.  :menuselection:`Services --> AFP` has been configured as follows:

 *   Server Name: *freenas*